 - Strategies for dealing with tough or unfair tactics.

-- Skills in developing alternatives and recognizing options.
+- Skills in developing alternatives and recognising options.

 - Basic negotiation principles, including BATNA, WATNA, WAP, and the ZOPA.